sdiehl/write-you-a-haskell/002_parsers.md

 ```

 For the first couple of simple parsers we will use the String type for
-simplicity's sake, but later will generalize our parsers to use the ``Text``
+simplicity's sake, but later we will generalize our parsers to use the ``Text``
 type.
 The combinators and parsing logic will not change, only the lexer and
 language definitions types will change slightly to a generalized form.

 Parsec
 ------

-Now that we have the feel for parser combinators work, we can graduate to full
+Now that we have the feel for parser combinators work, we can graduate to the
-the Parsec library.
+full Parsec library.
 We'll effectively ignore the gritty details of parsing and
-lexing from here out.
+lexing from now on.
 Although an interesting subject parsing is effectively a
 solved problem and the details are not terribly important for our purposes.

 The *Parsec* library defines a set of common combinators much like the operators